Emmitt Smith: Personal life

 Smith was initiated as a member of the Phi Beta Sigma fraternity at the University of Florida.
 He returned to the university during the NFL offseason to complete his coursework, and graduated with his bachelor's degree in public recreation in 1996.

 Smith is a devout Christian.
 He has a daughter, Rheagen Smith (born November 2, 1998), with ex-girlfriend Hope Wilson.
 He married former Miss Virginia USA Patricia Southall on April 22, 2000.
 They have three children together: Emmitt James Smith IV (born May 15, 2002), Skylar Smith (born October 15, 2003), and Elijah Alexander James Smith (born September 22, 2010).
 Smith is also the stepfather of Jasmine Page Lawrence (born January 15, 1996), who is Southall's daughter with ex-husband, actor-comedian Martin Lawrence.

 His brother, Emory, played on the practice squads of the Cowboys and the Green Bay Packers.
-Smith's eldest son, E. J., plays college football at Texas A&M.
+Smith's eldest son, E. J., played college football at Stanford and Texas A&M before signing with the Kansas City Chiefs.